axd1967/lander/README.md

 * due to inaccuracies in the algorithm, you need a firm (200deg) deorbit burn elevation
 * remember that weight changes over time, which means that acceleration due to thrust will increase
 * if not enough fuel left, burn time is reduced to match remaining fuel

+## Notes

+Simple formulas used ("[Euler symplectic](https://en.wikipedia.org/wiki/Semi-implicit_Euler_method)"), don't expect stable orbits: as as simple example, just run idle in the initial orbit and watch the decay.

 ## MEM reports